jthomperoo/custom-pod-autoscaler/example/simple-pod-metrics-java/README.md

-# Python Simple Pod Metrics Example
+# Java Simple Pod Metrics Example
-This example shows how to make a Custom Pod Autoscaler (CPA) using Python.
+This example shows how to make a Custom Pod Autoscaler (CPA) using Java.
-The example extends the Python CPA base image (custompodautoscaler/python) and sets up an environment to allow python scripts to be used to determine metrics and evaluate how to scale.
+The example extends the OpenJDK 11 CPA base image (custompodautoscaler/openjdk-11) and sets up an environment to allow Java to be used to determine metrics and evaluate how to scale.
 The code is verbosely commented and designed to be read and understood for building your own CPAs.

 ## Overview
-This example contains a docker image of the example Python Custom Pod Autoscaler, alongside using the `flask-metric` sample application ([../flask-metric/README.md](../flask-metric/README.md)) as a target to scale up and down.
+This example contains a docker image of the example Java Custom Pod Autoscaler, alongside using the `flask-metric` sample application ([../flask-metric/README.md](../flask-metric/README.md)) as a target to scale up and down.

 ### Example Custom Pod Autoscaler